connectomicslab/connectomemapper3/paper/paper.md

 # Summary

-Connectome Mapper 3 provides a unique software pipeline solution with a Graphical User Interface (GUI) for researchers to easily, reliably and transparently create a hierarchical multi-scale connectome representation of the structural and functional brain systems, on any sMRI / dMRI / rfMRI dataset structured according to the BIDS standard, by interfacing with a number of popular neuroimaging tools (such as FSL, FreeSurfer, ANTs, MRtrix3, Dipy and AFNI).
+Connectome Mapper 3 provides a unique open-source software pipeline solution with a Graphical User Interface (GUI) for researchers to easily, reliably and transparently create a hierarchical multi-scale connectome representation of the structural and functional brain systems, on any sMRI / dMRI / rfMRI dataset structured according to the BIDS standard, by interfacing with a number of popular neuroimaging tools (inclusing FSL [@Jenkinson2012FSL], FreeSurfer [@Fischl2012FreeSurfer], ANTs [@AVANTS2008SymmetricBrain], Dipy [@Garyfallidis2014DipyData], MRtrix3 [@Tournier2019MRtrix3:Visualisation], and AFNI [@Cox2012]).
 While CMP3 derives from the now deprecated CMP1 and CMP2 packages[@Daducci:2012], whose original main goals were to simplify the organisation and the analysis of sMRI and dMRI from raw data to multi-scale structural weighted connectomes, it has evolved massively over the years in terms